Code-Institute-Submissions/Milestoneprojectone-2/README.md

 ### Design Choices
 *I wanted to have a easy but informative website.
-*I have chosen to include a few colors to get a simple and uniform website.
+*I have chosen to have the background colour in white and the font to be black.
-*The colors is white and gray.
-Fonts being used is Roberto.
+* Fonts being used is Roberto and Times new Roman.
+With the font sizes on 20px 18px.
 * And the icons is from font Awsome and i adjusted the size of the icons so it looks more appealing.

-The Index site Is the home page and it will be a navigation bar and a welcome note and one picture.
+The Index site Is the home page and it will be a navigation bar in the middle top, The whole page is a scrolled page.
+And the first thing on the site is the navbar and a bigger picture of machines.

-The about site Here is a shorter text about the company, visually a bit text and then the navigation bar and footer i showing.
-The Gallery site In the Gallery i have 4 pictures of the machines and a shorter text what the picture is about.
+The About section is with a short text that is being centred.

+The Gallery section contains 6 pictures where there is also a shorter description of what is shown in the picture.

-The contact site On this site there is a form where you can send a request or just a question.
+The Contact sections is with a form to make it easy to send a request and get in contact.

+The page is a scrollpage with the footer and the navbar being fixed, if your scroll down the page both will fallow.

 ## Features